pucelle/lupos-vscode/README.md

 ## Not provided, but plan to

 - `>${...}<` slot content completion.
 Now can only complete for object properties.
-- Validate circular references, I believe this should be superior hard.
+- Validate circular references.
+I believe this should be superior hard.
-- Validate tag not rightly match or closed. e.g., `</div`.
+- Validate tag not rightly matched or closed. e.g., `</div`.
 - Can find reference and rename `<Com>` or `:binding`, properties and event names.
 - Decorates a variable or property to describe whether it is observed.